gitpeut/SnowRadio/README.md

                     // place under the station name.</pre>
 #define METASPRITE 1// use a sprite to display metadata and scroll the sprite if text is too long
                     // in some configurations this has been seen to cause garbage on the screen for unknown reasons.
+#define USESPTOUCH 1  //use the ESP TOUCH phone app to connect when no known WiFi network is seen.
+                      //for some this is very user friendly, for others it is a source of frustration.
+#undef LOADSSIDS      // If you want to preload the encrypted netpass file with ssid and passwords
+                      // define LOADSSIDS.
+If not using ESPTOUCH, this will be a necessary step.
+                      // For this to work, in wificredentials.h,
+                      // WiFiNetworks are defined as follows, make sure the arrays have a "" as last element
+                      // const char* wifiSsid[]      =  {"yourssid", "yourotherssid","yourmotherssid", ""};
+                      // const char* wifiPassword[]  =  ("yourWiFipassword", "yourotherssidpassword","yourmotherssidpassword", ""} ;
+                      // ATTENTION: After an encrypted /netpass file is generated, it is better to recompile without this option, the loading
+                      // is not necessary anymore but more importantly, the credentials will remain readable in the compiled code.
+                      //
 </pre>
 <h2>sundry</h2>